 OSHA Signs Often Posted, But Not Required

 OSHA requires employers to provide fall protection, but do not specify any signage requirements.
-Communicate where fall protection is required and notify visitors and other employees of areas that require specific PPE before entering using notice and warning signs.
+Help communicate where fall protection is required and notify visitors and other employees of areas that require specific PPE before entering using notice and warning signs.

 Safety Data Sheets (SDSs)